suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 MOQT secure object encryption uses the AEAD encryption algorithm for the cipher suite in use.
 The key for the encryption is the `moq_key` derived from the `track_base_key` {{keys}}.
-The nonce is formed by first XORing the `moq_salt` with the current CTR value, and then encoding the result as a big-endian integer of length `AEAD.Nn`.
+The nonce is formed by first XORing the `moq_salt` with the current CTR value {{nonce}}, and then encoding the result as a big-endian integer of length `AEAD.Nn`.

-The payload field from the MOQT object is used by the AEAD algorithm for the plaintext.
+The Private extensions and Object payload field from the MOQT object is used by the AEAD algorithm for the plaintext.

 The encryptor forms an SecObj header using the Key ID value provided.

 The encryption procedure is as follows:

-1. From the MOQT Object obtain MOQT object payload as the plaintext to encrypt.
-Get the GroupId and ObjectId from the MOQT object envelope.
+1. From the MOQT Object obtain MOQT Object payload as the plaintext to encrypt.
+Get the Group ID, Object ID and Serialized Immutable header extension containing the  `Secure Object KID` object Header extension with Key ID as the value  added, from the MOQT object envelope.

 2. Retrieve the `moq_key` and `moq_salt` matching the Key ID.